 Spanninga DX 25: $ 17.50

 The Spanninga Pixeo LED taillight mounts on a rear fender.
-There are three versions.
+There are four versions.

 In the middle is the Pixeo Xba.
 It is powered by 2 AAA batteries (included) and has a 100 hour run time.The Xba has a three position switch; On/Auto/Off.
 The Auto setting will switch the taillight on or off as needed.
 The Xba has both a motion sensor and a light sensor.
 If the bike is moving and it's dark out, the light will automatically come on.
 When you stop, the Xba will remain on for 4.5 minutes and then switch off automatically.